galaxyproject/training-material/topics/imaging/tutorials/yolo_prediction/tutorial.md

 These images are useful for visually checking whether detections are correct or if something was missed.

-⚠️ The `?` character you see in the annotation is due to an incompatibility between the class names in the pre-trained model and the character encoding used on the system where the model was originally trained.
+The `?` character you see in the annotation is due to an incompatibility between the class names in the pre-trained model and the character encoding used on the system where the model was originally trained.
 This typically happens when non-UTF-8 characters are not properly handled during training or export.

-⚠️ **No masks or segmentation files:** Since we used detect mode, this tool will not generate segmentation masks (like .tiff or polygon files).
+**No masks or segmentation files:** Since we used detect mode, this tool will not generate segmentation masks (like .tiff or polygon files).
 Those are only available in segment mode, which we'll cover next.

-## 💬 What to Look For
+## What to Look For

 - Are species detected correctly?
 - Any false positives or missed detections?
 - What confidence levels do you observe?
 - How many objects per image?

----

-# 🧩 Part 2: Segmentation with an Ultralytics example
+# Segmentation with an Ultralytics example

 Since the marine models only support detection, we’ll now demonstrate segmentation using a pretrained YOLOv8 model from Ultralytics.

-## 📦 Model & Input Image
+## Model & Input Image

 The YOLOv8n-seg model is a lightweight instance segmentation model trained on the COCO dataset (Common Objects in Context), which contains 80 everyday object classes such as person, bus, bicycle, car, dog, and more.
 These categories cover common scenes, making the model suitable for general-purpose detection and segmentation tasks.
 It’s ideal for quick testing, tutorials, or deployment on resource-limited systems.